-Every Saturday, this massive road market attracts plenty of locals and tourists alike to the posh Noting Hill neighborhood (yes, like the movie).
-The Portobello Road Market is best known for its antiques, but you can also find art, jewelry, food, and super British things like vintage tea sets.
+Every Saturday, this massive road market attracts plenty of locals and tourists alike to the posh Noting Hill neighbourhood (yes, like the movie).
+The Portobello Road Market is best known for its antiques, but you can also find art, jewellery, food, and super British things like vintage tea sets.
 It’s a fun place to come and just poke around for a few hours on a Saturday.
 Even on the weekdays, you’ll find plenty of interesting shops, cafes, and restaurants.

 6. Visit beautiful cathedrals

 London is home to several beautiful cathedrals.
 Two of the most popular to visit are Westminster Abbey and St. Paul’s Cathedral.
 Both are absolutely stunning buildings that you should see from the outside.
 Going into the churches will cost you a pretty penny, at about $25-30 each.